yoogx/forge.ispras.ru-git-chpok/README.md

-JetOS project was started as a fork of [POK](http://pok.tuxfamily.org/) that is an open source ARINC-653 compliant real-time operating system.
+JetOS is a real-time operating system for avionics applications.
+It was started as a fork of [POK](http://pok.tuxfamily.org/) that is an open source ARINC-653 compliant real-time operating system.
 All the changes made are provided as open source software under GPLv3 license.

 Since then, code has been significantly rewritten and the new operating system have got a new name: *JetOS*.